aary/sharp/Mutable/README.md

-`Mutable` A library utility to create mutable instances
+`Mutable` A library for mutability
 ---------

 A library utility for mutability, this has several advantages over mutability